artsy/artsy.github.io/_posts/2018-02-02-artsy-apogee.markdown

 The Add-on is an interesting piece of code.
 In addition to the strange environment for building and deploying Add-ons, you also have to deal with a strange runtime.
 How strange?
 Well, it's JavaScript, but not as we know it.

 Google Docs Add-ons run as [Google Scripts][], which are a more general-purpose cloud computing platform.
 They [execute a runtime][runtime] based on JavaScript 1.6, which specific features from JavaScripts 1.7 and 1.8 ported in.
-Similar to the [Danger.js][] runtime, there is no event loop.
+Similar to the [Danger-JS][] 1.x runtime, there is no event loop.
 So, things are weird.

 Just because we can't fully automate deploys doesn't mean we can't automate _parts_ of the process.
-Specifically, I built the Add-on using [TypeScript][] and compiled down to a version of JavaScript that Google Scripts plays nice with.
+Specifically, I built the Add-on using [TypeScript][] which is compiled down to a version of JavaScript that Google Scripts plays nice with.
 There are even open-source [typings][] available for the Google Scripts API.

 ---